nortonmd/dx-retrieve/readme.md

 This retrieves the components in the package from the org ```contestforce``` and places them into a zip file in the ```/mdapi``` folder.

-Unzip the retrieve file and show the results.
+Unzip the retrieved file and show the results.

 ```
 $ cd mdapi
 $ unzip unpacakged.zip
 ```

-The zip file no longer serves a purpose and can be removed ```rm -f unpackaged.zip```

 You now have the source components in Metadata API format.